Binsted and the South Downs National Park

 It may be asked, why does the National Park boundary include some of Binsted's homes and countryside, and exclude others?

-The whole area between Walberton and the River Arun, not just the woodland, in other words the whole of Binsted and more besides, was felt by the Countryside Agency to meet the criteria.
+The whole area between Walberton and the River Arun, not just the woodland, in other words the whole of Binsted and more besides, was felt by the Countryside Agency's consultants Landscape Design Associates to meet the criteria.
+The Countryside Agency appear to have ignored this advice (were they persuaded to leave room for a bypass through Binsted?).
 The final boundary, which included only the whole of the wooded area and some fields enclosed or nearly enclosed within them, was a tight boundary within a larger area which met the criteria.

 It will be no surprise then to find that the special qualities of the National Park are, in Binsted, found as much outside the Park boundary as inside it.
 The experience of appreciating Binsted outside or inside the Park is a seamless one.